Meckel’s Scan for Children

 what will become the small intestine.
 Normally, the body gets rid of this duct very

-early in development of the embryo, but occasionally it doesn’t.
-This results in a
+early in the embryo's development.
+But someti it doesn’t.
+This results in a small

-small pouch or pocket that extends off part of the small intestine.
-This pouch is
+pouch or pocket that extends off part of the small intestine.
+This pouch is called

-called a Meckel diverticulum.
-The Meckel diverticulum often contains the same tissue
+a Meckel diverticulum.
+The Meckel diverticulum often contains the same tissue as that

 A Meckel scan can help find this abnormal tissue.
-Your child will get something called
+Your child will be given a substance

-Technetium-99m through a vein.
-This substance has a tiny amount of radioactive material
+called a radiotracer through an IV (intravenous) line.
+This substance has a tiny amount

 Your child will usually be awake and alert during the imaging procedure.
 Then, a radiologist